Supported projects

 Project by Ondřej Matoušek, a student at the Faculty of Mechanical Engineering

-Ondra’s project consists of two key activities.
-The first is the organization of an international football tournament on the VŠB-TUO campus.
-The tournament will host 8 teams (4 Czech and 4 international teams from the Erasmus program or long-term international students).
-With his project, Ondra tries to promote a healthy lifestyle among students, provide them with the opportunity to take a break from normal university duties, and support their physical and mental well-being.
-Do you want to participate in the tournament?
-Write to studentopolis@vsb.cz and we will connect you with Ondra.
+The first was the organization of an international football tournament on the VŠB-TUO campus.
+The tournament hosted 7 international teams, and although the weather was not very kind to them, the tournament took place, and all the players enjoyed it.
+With his project, Ondra tried to promote a healthy lifestyle among students, provide them with the opportunity to take a break from normal university duties, and support their physical and mental well-being.

 Project by Kateřina Kolaříková, a student at the Faculty of Electrical Engineering and Computer Science